 It is not a good idea to go in with a bad attitude.
 You need to have your facts well researched and organized.
 DCAD only wants to use sales, but if you can find homes that are very comparable to yours that are valued lower, Texas law says everyone must be treated equally.

 You do not have to use comparables that are the same model as yours, but they should be close in size.
 When a home is sold, the upgrades in the home affect the price.
 But DCAD does not have access to all of the upgrades in a home.
 All they have is the square feet of A/C (I know several where DCAD does not have the correct square footage).
 If DCAD is using a home with many upgrades as a comp to your home that does not have all of the upgrades, you need to have the info to show DCAD.
 Depending on the appraiser, they may or may not listen.
-For all resale homes sold in the previous year and up to now in the current year, contact a Five R Realtor by email.
-They can also have the MLS sheets so you can compare upgrades and amenities.
+For all resale homes sold in the previous year and up to now in the current year, contact me by email.
+I can also send you a link to see all MLS data sheets of resale homes sold so you can compare upgrades and amenities.